7 Sources

 Copy Link

-Amazon Web Services (AWS) has recently experienced a significant leadership change in its artificial intelligence division.
+Amazon Web Services (AWS) has recently lost a crucial figure in its artificial intelligence (AI) development efforts.
 Vasi Philomin, the vice president overseeing generative AI development, has left the company after eight years of service 1.
-This departure comes at a crucial time when competition for AI talent in the tech industry is intensifying.
+This departure comes at a time when competition for AI talent in the tech industry is reaching unprecedented levels.

 Source: Economic Times